Blockchain explained... in under 100 words

 - Block-chain technology is broader than finance.
 It can be applied to any multi-step transaction where traceability and visibility is required.
 Supply chain is a notable use case where Blockchain can be leveraged to manage and sign contracts and audit product provenance.
 It could also be leveraged for votation platforms, titles and deed management - amongst myriad other uses.
 As the digital and physical worlds converge, the practical applications of Blockchain will only grow.

 - The exponential and disruptive growth of Blockchain will come from the convergence of public and private Blockchains to an ecosystem where firms, customers and suppliers can collaborate in a secure, auditable and virtual way.

-I hope that helps in your Blockchain conversations - happy mining!
+We hope that helps in your Blockchain conversations - happy mining!

 Imagine a shared computer accessible to anyone, a single source of truth within which to store events, ownership and activities, and to execute workflow involving multiple parties without the use of separate systems and databases - and with no reconciliation required.